Structure of Atom MCQ for NEET

 Option b – MPO₄

-Which of the following is a binary compound of oxygen and hydrogen?
+Which of these represents a binary compound containing hydrogen and oxygen?

 (a) H₂O